Because we adopt older dogs, we’ve been through the crating and housebreaking process numerous times.

 - create a simple table top for a standard wire crate

 - make one to go under a bench

 I’ll show you how to do each one of these in detail so you can pick the best project for your situation.

-How to Make a Dog Kennel Out of Wood that Looks like Furniture
+How to Make a Dog Crate Look Like Furniture

 When we hear the word crate, we think of a box that is used for shipping and delivering goods in and not something that we would like to have in our front room.
 But that doesn’t have to be the case.